facebook f instagram | Kosciuszko Huts Association

 Management of Funds – bank accounts (27 July 2013)

-2. Other authorised account signatories may act in place of the Treasurer after agreement with the Treasurer and other Committee members.
+2. Other authorised account signatories may act in place of the Treasurer following approval by the Committee, including the Treasurer.

-4. The Treasurer and other authorised account signatories shall keep secure all passwords and access information relating to Kosciuszko Huts Association Incorporated accounts.
+4. The Treasurer and other authorised account signatories shall keep secure all passwords and access information relating to the Association’s banking accounts.